lesshint/lesshint/docs/developer-guide/api/lesshint.md

 # Lesshint class

-Start by initalizing a `lesshint` instance.
+The `Lesshint` class is the core of `lesshint`, from here all operations can be performed.
+To use it, start by initalizing a `lesshint` instance.

 ```js
 const Lesshint = require('lesshint').Lesshint;